WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 draft-03

+* Allow each method of transferring an exchange to define which headers are signed, have the cross-origin methods use all headers, and remove the `allResponseHeaders` flag.
 * Define a CBOR structure to hold the certificate chain instead of re-using the TLS1.3 message.
 The TLS 1.3 parser fails on unexpected extensions while this format should ignore them, and apparently TLS implementations don't expose